We may collect a share of sales or other compensation from the links on this page.

-I wouldn’t recommend learning to ski backward until you can confidently parallel ski and hockey stop.
+I wouldn’t recommend learning to ski backward until you can confidently parallel ski and hockey stops.
 This will give you a good groundwork for being able to control your edges and feel your balance.
-Learning to ski backward too early may hinder your forward skiing progress -- although you’re unlikely to spend more time going backward unless you’re truly committed!
+Learning to ski backward too early may hinder your forward skiing progress -- although you’re unlikely to spend more time going back unless you’re truly committed!

 Skiing backward is fun, but you’re likely to fall a few times as you learn.
 Try to avoid putting all the weight on your hands or elbows as you fall, but protect your head and distribute your weight.
 Stay safe, enjoy the challenge, and breathe in that fresh mountain air.